-- 1. Director approval is required for applying transfer credit to any degree requirement. - 2.
-Any transfer credit must be from an institutionally accredited institution. - 3.
-Courses with grades below B will not transfer. - 4.
-Maximum transfer credit is six hours.
+- Director approval is required for applying transfer credit to any degree requirement. - Any transfer credit must be from a regionally accredited institution. - Courses with grades below B will not transfer. - Maximum transfer credit is six hours.

 For academic purposes, a student enrolled for six or more graduate hours in a semester is classified as a full-time student.
 A student may not enroll for more than six hours in a term without approval from an academic advisor.